NorthumbriaResearchComputing/oswald-docs/docs/quickstart/software-environment.md

  1) gcc/5.2.0   2) slurm/15.08.6
 ```

-You can remove all modules from your environment using the `purge` sub-command.
+You can remove all modules from your environment using `module purge`.
 Use this with care, as this removes *everything* from your modules environment!
 For example:

 ```
 $ module purge